-In order to a chieve these objectives, AGL has put a comprehensive suite of internal controls in place.
-The general principles upon which the design of the suite of internal controls is designed are:
+In order to achieve these objectives, AGL has put a comprehensive suite of internal controls in place, based on the following principles:

-- Safeguarding and segregation of duties to avoid excessive risktaking and potential conflict of interests. - Material decisions are taken by at least two representatives of the Company ('four-eyes-principle') subject to authority limits.
-Decision making processes at all management levels incorporate relevant unbiased information that facilitates sound business judgement. - For the financial reporting process, AGL applies a control framework that aligns with the Allianz Group. - Roles and responsibilities for the operation of internal controls are clearly defined and communicated.
-Responsible individuals are trained in the operation of the processes and controls. - Processes are to be well structured and documented and key controls that are appropriately designed and operate effectively, are put in place.
+- Safeguarding and segregation of duties to avoid excessive risk taking and potential conflict of interests; - Material decisions are taken by at least two representatives of the Company ('four-eyes-principle') subject to authority limits.
+Decision-making processes at all management levels incorporate relevant unbiased information that facilitates sound business judgement; - For the financial reporting process, AGL applies a control framework that aligns with Allianz Group; - Roles and responsibilities for the operation of internal controls are clearly defined and communicated.
+Responsible individuals are trained in the operation of the processes and controls; and - Processes are well structured and documented and key controls that are appropriately designed and operate effectively, are in place.